ljherron8/recipes-analysis/index.md

 # Introduction

-Cooking enthusiasts and food lovers often search for the perfect recipe—one that not only tastes great but also has the ratings to back it up.
-This project uses a dataset of recipes and user interactions from [Food.com](https://www.food.com) to investigate how recipe attributes correlate with user satisfaction, as measured by average ratings.
+Like most people who love to cook, we spend a lot of time looking for great recipes and are curious about if we can quantify what makes them great.
+This project uses a dataset of recipes and user interactions from [Food.com](https://www.food.com) to investigate how different recipe attributes correlate with user satisfaction, as measured by average ratings.

 **Central Question:**
 *How can we predict a recipe’s rating based solely on the information available about the recipe itself?*

 This question matters because understanding which factors influence user ratings can guide home cooks, professional chefs, recipe creators, and platforms like Food.com in developing better, more appealing recipes.
-For instance, if we find that recipes with more detailed instructions or fewer steps tend to be rated higher, this insight could help recipe authors improve clarity and simplicity in their creations.
-Similarly, learning about the relationship between nutritional factors, preparation time, or the number of ingredients and rating can help users select recipes that align with their preferences and dietary needs.
+For example, if we find that recipes with more detailed instructions or fewer steps tend to be rated higher, this insight could help recipe authors improve clarity and simplicity in their creations.

 **Data Overview:**
 We used two datasets from Food.com in our analysis:
 1. **Recipes Dataset:** Contains details of **83,782** recipes.
-2. **Interactions (Ratings) Dataset:** Contains details of 731927 user-submitted ratings and reviews of these recipes.
+2. **Interactions (Ratings) Dataset:** Contains details of **731927** user-submitted ratings and reviews of these recipes.

 **Relevant Columns & Their Descriptions:**

 From the Recipes Dataset:
-- **`name`**: The recipe’s title, providing context and identification.
+- **`name`**: The recipe’s title.
-- **`id`**: A unique identifier for each recipe.
+- **`id`**: A unique id for each recipe.
-- **`minutes`**: The preparation time, giving a sense of complexity or quickness.
+- **`minutes`**: The preparation time to make a recipe.
-- **`n_steps`**: The number of steps in the recipe instructions, indicating complexity and detail.
+- **`n_steps`**: The number of steps in the recipe instructions.
-- **`ingredients`** and **`n_ingredients`**: The full ingredient list and its count, reflecting complexity, flavor profiles, and resource requirements.
+- **`ingredients`** and **`n_ingredients`**: The full ingredient list and the count of the number of ingredients in the list.
 - **`nutrition`**: A list with nutritional data (calories, fat, sugar, sodium, protein, etc.).
-- **`description`**: A user-provided description, possibly adding qualitative insight.
+- **`description`**: A user-provided description of the recipe.
 - **`tags`**: Categorical indicators (e.g., cuisine type, dietary restrictions) that may influence ratings.

 From the Interactions (Ratings) Dataset:
 - **`rating`**: The key target variable we aim to predict.
-This is an average rating computed from all user interactions with the recipe.
+This is a average scored by the user in their review.
+We agregate this by recipe in our analysis.
 - **`recipe_id`**: For linking user feedback to recipes.
 - **`review`**: Optional user text feedback that can reflect sentiment, though we focus primarily on numerical ratings.